Limited time only

 Key takeaways

-- Create an operating agreement even if your state doesn't require one, as it protects your business by establishing clear rules for management, profit distribution, and member responsibilities instead of relying on potentially unsuitable state default laws.
+• Create an operating agreement even if your state doesn't require one.
+It protects your business by setting clear rules for management, profit distribution, and member responsibilities instead of relying on state default laws that may not fit your needs.

-- Include essential provisions in your operating agreement such as management structure (member-managed vs manager-managed), voting procedures for major decisions, financial distribution methods, and buyout terms for when members want to leave.
+• Include essential provisions such as management structure (member-managed vs. manager-managed), voting procedures for major decisions, financial distribution methods, and buyout terms for when members want to leave.

-- Establish your operating agreement during or immediately after filing your articles of organization, and definitely before opening business bank accounts, as many financial institutions require this document to set up business accounts.
+• Establish your operating agreement during or immediately after filing your articles of organization, and before opening business bank accounts.
+Many financial institutions require this document to set up business accounts.

-- Plan for future changes by including an amendment process in your original agreement that specifies how members can propose modifications and what approval threshold is required to make updates.
+• Plan for future changes by including an amendment process in your original agreement that specifies how members can propose modifications and what approval threshold is required.

 Do you need an operating agreement for your LLC?